DPlugins-Archive/sandbox-free/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-The sandbox for Oxygen Builder development.
+The sandbox for Oxygen Builder design development.

 == Description ==

-### Oxyrealm Sandbox: Oxygen Builder isolated development.
+### dPlugins Sandbox: Oxygen Builder isolated development.

-Oxyrealm Sandbox is an isolated environment for Oxygen Builder plugin.
+dPlugins Sandbox is an isolated environment for Oxygen Builder plugin.

 Any change you made to Oxygen Builder's settings (plugin setting and global style), post (all oxygen releated metapost) will isolated until you published it.